goulvenclech/astropi/docs/src/content/blog/2024/release-0-2-mini-blog/index.md

 In the build process, each page was identified by their component using the `internals.getPagesByComponent` map, incompatible with Astropi's logic.
 I replaced this with an internal key that combines both the route and the component, and I made sure that this change did not affect Astro's public API.

-Although the work on the SSR part and navigating through multiple PR reviews was tedious, my contribution have been approved and should be included in Astro’s next minor release! 🎉
+Although the work on the SSR part and navigating through multiple PR reviews was tedious, my contribution has been approved and should be included in Astro’s next minor release! 🎉

 ## Release notes